Sharing the Expertise

 Research: The Center works with faculty from various academic units to form multi-disciplinary teams for a systems approach to problem solving.
 The multi-state project on improving grazing systems for beef cattle is a good example, as it involves agronomists, animal scientists, and agricultural economists.
 Faculty receive assistance with proposal development and grant administration.

 Extension: In addition to the CGS Fall Seminar Series, methods by which the Center accomplishes its outreach mission include a newsletter (in print and online), web site, educational tours, a reference library from which print and video materials may be checked out, coordination and/or co-sponsorship of events such as the annual Nebraska Grazing Conference, and acting as a source of information and technical assistance.
 The Center has handled inquiries that have come via phone, letter and e-mail from nearly every state and about two dozen foreign countries.

 Government agency and non-profit wildlife biologists will host tours throughout Nebraska to demo habitat management practices, conservation programs and more.
 Various dates May 20-Sep.
 19.

 The Fall 2013 issue of the magazine highlights lots of exciting IANR activities!

 The 2012-2013 Beef Short Course focused on challenges presented by and strategies to deal with the 2012 drought.
-See the series of one-hour talks that aired on NET2 in Dec. and Jan. at the above website.
+See the series of one-hour talks that aired on NET2 at the above website.